-The Idaho Department of Lands has jurisdiction if proposed transmission lines fall under the rules listed below:
+The Idaho Department of Lands (IDL) has jurisdiction over proposed projects that fall under the rules listed below:

 - If the project encroached on or crossed navigable lakes,- Rules for the Regulation of Beds, Waters and Airspace Over Navigable Lakes in the State of Idaho would apply.
 A permit and/or lease would be required.
 Easements are possible in some cases.